dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

 $$
 where the RHS denotes the taking the $G\dash$ invariant part.
 Seems to only work over $\QQ$.
 The quotient is scheme-theoretic.
 The actual definite involves equivariant cohomology.

 Prototypical example of a moduli space: $\Gr_\CC(n, k)$.
-Apparently fundamental classes exist for closed subvarieties.
+Apparently fundamental classes exist for closed subvarieties?
+Maybe just closed subvarieties of a moduli space.